FlowFX/flowfx.de/pages/now.md

 <!-- - reading book 3 of the [Three body problem](https://en.wikipedia.org/wiki/The_Three-Body_Problem_(novel)) trilogy,-->

 When my activities or priorities change, I’ll update this page.
-Last update was November 27th, 2017.
+Last update was December 5th, 2017.